houyuzhang1/omniscient-wizardy.github.io/index.md

 * Hard to navigate with trees
 * Requires skill to operate
 * Not easy to control while on the go.
+* Wind could alter the flight path of the device.
+* Requires a remote/controller, which could be a smart device which would complicate the development.

 ### Weather Sensing Wizards Hat
 # ADD PICTURE

 ###### Description:
+A wearable weather device that gathers wind speed, along with UV index, humidity, and temperature.
+This information is then converted to the baubles hanging from the rim to alert the user to weather predictions and conditions.

 ##### Pros:
 * Wearable